MarinaMoskowitz/BusinessCardOCR/README.md

 A program that parses the results of the optical character recognition (OCR) component in order to extract the name, phone number, and email address from the processed business card.

+ContactInfo Class: a class to get the name, number, and email address from a given business card

+BusinessCardParser: a class to parse the name, number, and email address from a given business card

 Project is built in python 2.7

 To run this program from the command line: